Effective change management: in theory and action

 Theory vs. reality

-Today, change can be created by organizational restructuring, takeovers, mergers, downsizing, outsourcing, in-sourcing, new leadership team, new reward strategy coming, and the like.
+Today, change can be created by organizational restructuring, takeovers, mergers, downsizing, outsourcing, in-sourcing, new leadership teams, new reward strategies, and the like.
 These changes can be instigated by the organization itself or by external factors.
 Today companies such as Nokia, Blockbuster, or Woolworths do not exist, because they weren’t aware of the changes that were going on externally, didn’t change, and inevitably died.

 Changing change management